 Congress regulates commerce with foreign nations, and the president makes treaties.
 Who then, has the first and last word on treaties related to foreign commerce?

-Kathleen Claussen is Associate Professor at the University of Miami School of Law.
+Kathleen Claussen is Professor at the University of Miami School of Law.
 Prior to joining the Miami Law faculty, she was Associate General Counsel at the Office of the U.S. Trade Representative.
 She was previously Legal Counsel at the Permanent Court of Arbitration in The Hague.
 Professor Claussen’s primary teaching areas and research interests include: international economic law, dispute settlement & procedure, and international security and cybersecurity issues.
 Her work has been published in the Yale Law Journal, the Yale Journal of International Law, the American Journal of International Law Unbound, among others.

 Subscribe to this Lawfare contributor via RSS.

 Trade authorities delegated to the president by Congress represent two distinct approaches to trade—a primary tariff-lowering approach and a secondary security-premised tariff-raising approach.

 On May 30, the White House announced yet another new policy aimed at addressing the purported crisis of unlawful immigration across the U.S.-Mexico border.
 President Trump’s statement proposes a dramatic new strategy—putting tariffs on U.S. imports from Mexico unless and until Mexico takes steps to reduce illegal immigration into the United States: